Returns the components of this vector. The index values start

 otherwise creates an Expression out of them and returns the same.

-The scalar to subtract from this
+The scalar to subtract from this.

-The inner product of this
+The inner product of this and that.

 Checks whether a method exists on the object or as a static member of the class.